Snow (Hey Oh)

 "Snow (Hey Oh)" (occasionally stylized as "Snow ((Hey Oh))") is a song by American band Red Hot Chili Peppers from their 2006 double album, Stadium Arcadium.
 The song was released as the follow-up single to "Tell Me Baby" in 2006, and became the band's third straight number one hit on the Billboard Modern Rock chart, a spot it held for five straight weeks.
 The single was their 11th to top that chart, setting a record they still hold, extended in 2016 to 13 number ones.

 Vocalist Anthony Kiedis states that the track is "about surviving, starting fresh.
 I've made a mess of everything, but I have a blank slate—a canvas of snow—and I get to start over."

 Composition

 "Snow (Hey Oh)" is a characteristically soft, melodic song, much like those from the band's prior album By the Way.
 The song is driven by a rapid guitar riff by John Frusciante, and makes use of double stops on the bass by Flea.
+The flute harmonies are played on Frusciante's Mellotron Mk VI.
 The song is written in the key of G♯ minor and is at a moderate tempo of 105 BPM.